Major League Baseball 2K10: Commentators

 The commentary is delivered by Steve Phillips, Gary Thorne, and John Kruk.
 For the Wii version, Kruk is not in the commentary booth.

 Cover athlete

 Tampa Bay Rays third baseman and Gold Glove Award winner Evan Longoria was announced as the cover athlete for 2K10, replacing two-time NL Cy Young Award winner Tim Lincecum from MLB 2K9.

+Reception

-ReceptionMLB 2K10 received mixed to positive reviews.
-GameZone's Michael Lafferty gave the game a 7/10, saying "In the past, the 2K series was hampered by a lot of little things.
+MLB 2K10 received mixed to positive reviews.
+GameZones Michael Lafferty gave the game a 7/10, saying "In the past, the 2K series was hampered by a lot of little things.
 The developers obviously put a lot of time in improving the overall gameplay and it shows.
 The new modes are fun but need some attention to iron out bugs, and there are some areas where the errors are just downright contrary to the game of baseball.
 On the surface, baseball seems a simple game, but to the baseball fan, the layers of complexity are what create that overall feeling that is Major League Baseball."